 - All employees shall receive LOCKOUT/TAGOUT training.
-The Training Program will consist of contacts, classroom instruction, and on the job training.
+The training program will consist of contacts, classroom instruction, and on-the-job training.
 Documentation of training must be maintained.

 - Employees must be retrained when there has been a change:

-- In employees job assignment.
+- In employee's job assignment.

 - In energy control procedure.

-- Employees must be retrained when an employee has been observed not following the LOTO Policy.
+- Employees must be retrained when an employee has been observed not following the LOTO policy.

 The LOCKOUT/TAGOUT procedures will be audited on an annual basis, in accordance with OSHA and MOSH standard 1910.147(c)(6), to determine the compliance with the requirements as specified within the document.
 The attached auditing checklist will be updated as required to ensure it remains current (see Appendix B).
 Another person or group other than those using the energy control procedure being audited shall audit each unit at least once per year.
 EHS is responsible for ensuring that all UM departments are audited at least annually.

-Copies of all audits will be forwarded to the Manager of the group or department being audited.
+Copies of all audits will be forwarded to the manager of the group or department being audited.

 All contractors working on the UM campus will be given a copy of this policy by the Purchasing Department.
-Each contractor will also be required to submit a copy of their LOCKOUT/TAGOUT policy/program to the designated UM EHS representative as established in the UM Electrical Safety Program, Section VIII.
+Each contractor also will be required to submit a copy of their LOCKOUT/TAGOUT policy/program to the designated UM EHS representative as established in the UM Electrical Safety Program, Section VIII.
 Contractors will follow the LOCKOUT/TAGOUT requirements specified in this UM LOCKOUT/TAGOUT Policy.